sedihglow0xFAE/kersha/README.md

+The government needs to contact me.
+People are fucking retarded and so is the government for never contacting me.
+Fucking retarded ass fucks.
+Is there any confusion?

 # kersha, its the name of the repo.
 Kersha, is a goddess, Kersha, take witchform when not in
 goddess form, Kersha, is in the spirit realm, and REALLY FUCKING SMALL RIGHT NOW BECAUSE ME AND HER FUCKING DOMINATED AND KILLED A FUCKING GOD DANCING TO MUSIC.
 Took alot of